Compliance Training for Employees: Key Examples and Practical Tips

 Diversity training

-Diversity training emphasizes how to work with people of different ethnicities, genders, sexual orientations, ages, etc. Your employees should learn to embrace the diverse inputs and perspectives a diverse workforce can bring.
+Diversity training is one of the most popular types of compliance training that emphasizes how to work with people of different ethnicities, genders, sexual orientations, ages, etc. Your employees should learn to embrace the diverse inputs and perspectives a diverse workforce can bring.

 Data protection & privacy training